kyma-incubator/compass/docs/compass/04-01-installation.md

          holdApplicationUntilProxyStarts: true
 global:
    loadBalancerIP: ${GATEWAY_IP_ADDRESS}
-# uncomment below values if you want to proceed with your custom values; default domain is 'local.kyma.dev' and there is default self-signed cert and key for that domain
+# Uncomment the values below, if you want to proceed with your custom values; the default domain is `local.kyma.dev` and there is a default self-signed certificate and a key for that domain
    #domainName: ${DOMAIN}
    #tlsCrt: ${TLS_CERT}
    #tlsKey: ${TLS_KEY}